Melanotan I

 GHK-Cu

-A naturally occurring tripeptide (Gly-His-Lys) with extremely high copper binding affinity, found throughout the human body with declining levels after age 20.
-The most extensively studied cosmetic peptide, with proven effects on collagen synthesis, skin remodeling, wound healing, and antioxidant defense.
-Modulates the expression of over 4,000 human genes, resetting gene expression toward a younger, more regenerative profile.
+A naturally occurring copper-binding peptide found throughout the body; levels drop after age 20.
+The most studied cosmetic peptide, with proven effects on collagen production, skin renewal, wound healing, and antioxidant protection.
+It influences over 4,000 genes, shifting them toward a younger, more regenerative pattern.
+People use it for skin aging, wound healing, and anti-aging.

 BeautyAnti-AgingHealing